Dairy industry in Uganda: Economic impact

-It was first estimated that livestock contributed 1.7 percent to total national GDP in 2009.
+It was first estimated that livestock contributed 1.7 percent to the total national GDP in 2009.
 That estimate was later revised to about 3.2 percent.
 By 2014, that contribution had risen to 9 percent of national GDP.

 The cattle kept are predominantly indigenous breeds, accustomed to the weather and husbandry practices as practiced by the herder communities, conditions that many exotic breeds could not withstand.
 Exotic breeds have been introduced, but the majority of farms have mixed breeds, whose productivity, although higher than the traditional breeds, does not match that of the exotics.

 Current

 According to the government Dairy Development Authority (DDA), in October 2018, annual national milk output stood at 2.2 billion liters, up from 1.8 billion liters annually, as of July 2012.
 As of 2017, per capita milk consumption in Uganda stood at 62 liters, up from 25 liters in 1986.
 80 percent of the milk produced is marketed while 20 percent is consumed by the farming households.
 33 percent of the marketed milk is processed, while 67 percent is sold as raw milk.

 By June 2019, annual milk production in the country had risen to 2.4 billion liters, with export earnings from the sector, bringing in US$100 million per year.
-However, the earning potential could increase to US$500 million annually, if the country would control the high death rates in exotic cattle, attributable to tick-borne diseases, and resistance of the ticks to available acaricides.
+However, the earning potential could increase to US$500 million annually, if the country were to control the high death rates in exotic cattle, attributable to tick-borne diseases, and resistance of the ticks to available acaricides.
 As of December 2021, the country produced 2.81 billion liters of milk annually.
 800 million liters were consumed within Uganda, with over 2 billion liters available for export annually.
-During the 2019/2020 financial year, Uganda earned US$131.5 million, from milk exports.
+During the 2019/2020 financial year, Uganda earned US$131.5 million from milk exports.
+As of December 2022, according to the Food and Agriculture Organization (FAO), as reported by the Daily Monitor, Uganda's annual milk output amounted to 3.2 billion liters.

+In January 2024, Ugandan media reported that annual milk production in the country had increased to 3.85 billion litres annually.
+In the twelve months until then, milk exports had fetched US$264.5 million (approx. UGX:1 trillion), compared to US$102.6 million (approx. UGX:388 billion) in the twelve months before that.
+By June 2024, the Ugandan head of state estimated the annual milk production at 5.3 billion liters annually, with annual national consumption estimated at 800 million liters.